Quasilimiting behavior for one-dimensional diffusions with killing: Introduction

 \subsection{Heuristics}

-We begin by observing that general spectral theory --- summarized here in Lemma \ref{L:sqrtcompare} --- tells us that the bottom of the spectrum $\lkap$ gives the exponential rate of decay of the distribution of $X_t$ restricted to a compact interval.
+We begin by observing that general spectral theory---sum\-marized here in Lemma \ref{L:sqrtcompare}---tells us that the bottom of the spectrum~$\lkap$ gives the exponential rate of decay of the distribution of $X_t$ restricted to a compact interval.
 What needs to be addressed, then, is the question of whether the portion of the surviving mass within a compact interval dominates the total surviving mass.
 There are two ways of addressing this question.
 One is in terms of the spectrum of the $\mL^{2}$ generator.
+Suppose $K:=\lim_{x\to\infty}\kappa(x)$ exists.
+In \citet{quasistat} the emphasis was placed on the crucial distinction between the cases $\lkap >K$ and $\lkap<K$.

-Consider the case when $\lkap$ is an isolated eigenvalue, as when the diffusion takes place on a compact interval with two regular boundaries, so that the resolvent is compact; but also in cases which intuitively seem well-approximated by a compact process, as when there is strong drift pulling the process in from $\infty$, and when there is strong killing out toward $\infty$.
-Then we expect the same methods that work in finite dimensions, for powers of positive symmetric matrices, to work here as well.
-One catch is that the $\mL^{2}$ convergence need not tell us about the convergence of the conditioned density, which is an $\mL^{1}$ property; indeed, it is easy to see ({\it cf.} Proposition 2.3 of \cite{quasistat}) that the process always escapes to $\infty$ if $\izf \varphi\lkap,x)d\Rho(x)$ is not finite, where $\Rho$ is the speed measure and $\varphi(\lambda,\cdot)$ is the eigenfunction of the generator, defined as the solution to an ordinary differential equation in section \ref{sec:SLspec}.
-We show, in Lemma \ref{L:L1L2} that these conditions suffice: That is, whenever $\lkap$ is an isolated eigenvalue, and the corresponding eigenfunction is also integrable, then we have convergence to the quasistationary distribution given by the density $\varphi(\lkap,\cdot)/\int \varphi(\lkap,x)d\Rho(x)$.
+It turns out that a more useful dichotomy is whether or not $\lkap$ is an isolated eigenvalue.
+The eigenvalue $\lkap$ is isolated when the diffusion takes place on a compact interval with two regular boundaries, but also in cases which intuitively seem well-approximated by a compact process, as when there is strong drift pulling the process in from $\infty$, and when there is strong killing out toward $\infty $.
+Thus the isolated-eigenvalue case includes all of the $\lkap<K$ case [see Lemma \ref{spectrum}\hyperlink{it:isolated}{(v)}].
+We expect the same methods that work in finite dimensions, for powers of positive symmetric matrices, to work in this case as well.
+One catch is that the $\mL^{2}$ convergence need not tell us about the convergence of the conditioned density, which is an $\mL^{1}$ property; indeed, it is easy to see [cf. Proposition 2.3 of \citet{quasistat}] that the process always escapes to $\infty$ if $\izf\varphi(\lkap,x)\,d\Rho(x)$ is not finite, where~$\Rho$ is the speed measure and $\varphi(\lambda ,\cdot)$ is the eigenfunction of the generator, defined as the solution to an ordinary differential equation in Section \ref {sec:SLspec}.
+We show, in Lemma \ref{L:L1L2}, that these conditions do, in fact, suffice: That is, whenever~$\lkap$ is an isolated eigenvalue, and the corresponding eigenfunction is also integrable, then we have convergence to the quasistationary distribution given by the density $\varphi(\lkap,\cdot)/\int\varphi(\lkap,x)\,d\Rho(x)$.